ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 {@link CKEDITOR.editor#method-insertElement insertElement} function.

-Add the following `onOk` function code to your dialog window definition, below the code that creates the contents of the dialog.
+Add the following `onOk` function code to your dialog window definition, below the code that creates the content of the dialog.

 	onOk: function() {
 		var dialog = this;